Exlint/cli/README.md

 ```

 When you want to use a group you have created in the dashboard, you copy its unique identifier and use it with the `use` command.
-Exlint will adjust your IDE (if using VSCode or Webstorm), install required extensions and libraries.
+Exlint will adjust your IDE (if using VSCode), install required extensions and libraries.
 You can easily switch groups by using the command again!

 ### Run Command